Contrary to what most people believe, user onboarding is not about:

 Another onboarding killer is apps asking for your card details.
 Yes, they might not be charging you initially, but even in a free trial version, asking for card details might not be the smart thing to do.
 Users don’t want to commit to the app at such an early stage when they’re still evaluating the app’s value.

 You need to identify all those pitfalls where a user could drop off and stick to asking only for those necessary bits of information for users to use the app successfully.
+This will help you improve the overall product adoption.

 Best practices for user onboarding process